create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFInt32 [in, out] **lengthOfModulationParameters** 0 <small>[0,255]</small>

-Input/Output field lengthOfModulationParameters.

 ### SFInt32 [in, out] **modulationTypeDetail** 0 <small>[0,65535]</small>

-Enumeration containing detailed information depending on the major modulation type.
+Integer enumeration containing detailed information depending on the major modulation type.

 ### SFInt32 [in, out] **modulationTypeMajor** 0 <small>[0,65535]</small>

-Enumeration containing major classification of the modulation type.
+Integer enumeration containing major classification of the modulation type.
 Enumerations value 0 for No Statement, 1 for Amplitude, 2 for Amplitude and Angle, 3 for Angle, 4 for Combination, 5 for Pulse, 6 for Unmodulated, 7 for Carrier Phase Shift Modulation (CPSM).

 ### SFInt32 [in, out] **modulationTypeSpreadSpectrum** 0 <small>[0,65535]</small>